Thirisha12/Litmus-/README.md

 3. Enable Developer mode in the top right corner.

 4. Click on "Load unpacked" and select the directory where you cloned/downloaded this repository.
+Go to extension folder and select that folder.

 5. The extension should now be installed and visible in your Chrome browser toolbar.